4 things that can help improve your chances of surviving—and thriving—after a stroke

 Up to 80% of strokes can be prevented.
 And thanks to advances in technology and treatment over the last 50 years, strokes—once the third-leading cause of death—dropped to the fifth-leading cause in 2013, according to the Centers for Disease Control and Prevention (CDC).

-“We're in a very interesting time in the history of stroke treatment,” says, General Manager, Cerenovus Neuro Technology Center, a Johnson & Johnson Medical Devices company dedicated to advancing neurological interventions for stroke.
-"The potential for improved stroke treatment is increasing due to more awareness of symptoms, as well as the advent of cutting-edge treatments and devices.”
+“We’re in a very interesting time in the history of stroke treatment,” says Michael Gilvarry, General Manager, Cerenovus Neuro Technology Center, a Johnson & Johnson Medical Devices company dedicated to advancing neurological interventions for stroke.
+“The potential for improved stroke treatment is increasing due to more awareness of symptoms, as well as the advent of cutting-edge treatments and devices.”

-For National Stroke Awareness Month, we spoke to top experts in the stroke field for the scoop on what you need to know—at any age—to help safeguard your health.
+For World Stroke Day, we spoke to top experts in the stroke field for the scoop on what you need to know—at any age—to help safeguard your health.